Helperbird/website/src/features/high-contrast.md

 ---
 layout: templates/features.html
-title: High contrast mode on any website in Google Chrome | Helperbird
+title: Change or invert the color scheme to make webpages easier to read - Chrome, Firefox, Edge, iPad, iPhone
 description:
-  High Contrast mode/ high contrast for Google chrome by Helperbird allows you to invert every color on the page, to be high contrast.
+High Contrast lets you browse the web with your choice of several high-contrast color filters designed to make it easier to read text.
 keywords:
   Dyslexia software, Reader Mode for Google Chrome, speech to text for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software,